jinzhenfan/jekyll-now/_posts/2016-9-20-Web crawling from Twitter and emotional analysis.md

 clf1=Twitt.twitter_pos_neg_classifier()
 ```

-Within the __init__ of MyStreamListener, we add the following lines:
+Within the initialization function of MyStreamListener, we add the following lines:

 ```python
         self.MoviePos=0